WesleyWong420/Build-Your-Own-LOLBins/README.md

 ```

 ## Usage
 **NOTE**: BYOL requires admin privileges on the victim machine to enable Interactive Logon Session.
-Only use Local Admin Account as the user credentials!
+> ❗ Only use Local Admin Account as the user credentials!

 **NOTE**: BYOL only deploys command-line based obfuscation to bypass string matching rules, such as those written in Sigma Project.
-All file-based Proof-of-Concept payloads, e.g. byol.dll, byol.exe, byol.js... do not have defensive capabilities and will be flagged by AV vendors.
-It is recommended to disable any AV solutions before performing a scan simulation.
+All file-based Proof-of-Concept payloads, e.g. byol.dll, byol.exe, byol.js etc do not have defensive capabilities and will be flagged by AV vendors.
+> ❗ It is recommended to disable any AV solutions before performing a scan simulation.

 ## Technique Coverage
 | LOLBins | Variants | Objectives |